A weapon of myth, sung of in songs and spoken of in whispers. Old, powerful, and possessing a name.

-- Excalibur in Soul Eater is considered the strongest of weapons (which, in this setting, is a race) and his power is considered the stuff of legend.
+- Soul Eater: Excalibur is considered the strongest of weapons (which, in this setting, is a race) and his power is considered the stuff of legend.
 Any Meister who wields him is pretty much unstoppable, and many have tried, as his location and exploits are well documented.
 What isn't, is the fact that he is completely insufferable and no one can stand him long enough to use him for long.

-- Most of the Servants' Noble Phantasms in Fate/stay night count.
+- Fate/stay night: Most of the Servants' Noble Phantasms count.
 Considering the setting is based on the real world and the Servants are actually spirits of legendary heroes, a lot of them overlap with Public Domain Artifact.